BjarkeHautop/bayesSSM/README.md

 ## Why PMCMC?

-In some state-space models, the full joint density of latent states and observations
+In some state-space models, the full joint density of the parameters and the latent states

 ![](man/figures/joint_posterior.png)